-Remember this whole thing, because one day it will be a distant memory.
+Remember this whole thing because it will be a distant memory one day.
 The time to enjoy it is now.

 Phones, tablets, and laptops offer distraction.

-That can be a good thing for mom during the early phase of labor, but it is not good when it is distracting you from being in the moment, or from being useful.
+That can be a good thing for mom during the early phase of labor, but it is not good to distract you from being in the moment or being useful.

 Put the tech down in the delivery room… unless you are taking pictures (ask for permission first).

-Mom is going through a lot of pain, and a little anxiety too, especially if this is her first baby.
+Mom is going through a lot of pain and anxiety, especially if she is her first baby.

 Offer support by: